By Nancy Dahlberg

 Last week, competitors Thrasio and Branded raised new rounds of venture funding, proving the viability of this new business model and growing interest from Amazon entrepreneurs looking to sell.
 So what sets unybrands apart?

 "We're super selective" on acquisitions, Kratz said.
-Unibrands only focuses on certain categories, including personal care, pet care, selected household products, supplements, baby products, and sports/fitness.
-“And we’ve built a antastic team with great experience and talent, and we all share a common vision focused on long- term success and sustainability – that’s what truly sets us apart,” he said.
+Unybrands only focuses on certain categories, including personal care, pet care, selected household products, supplements, baby products, and sports/fitness.
+“And we’ve built a fantastic team with great experience and talent, and we all share a common vision focused on long- term success and sustainability – that’s what truly sets us apart,” he said.